betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 ---
 ### What next?

 We're working through some of the popular automation tools and creating articles like this one to help you learn how to use them to implement different styles of strategies.
-If you have any thoughts or feedback on this article or other programs you'd like to see us explore please reach out to bdp@betfair.com.au
+If you have any thoughts or feedback on this article or other programs you'd like to see us explore please reach out to bdp@betfair.com.au - this article has already been updated with extra learnings including variable percentages and new macros.

 ---
 ### Disclaimer